calliope-mini/production-test/safety/README.md

 This is a radio test program from the [nRF54 SDK](https://developer.nordicsemi.com/).
 It is controlled via the serial console (USB, 115200, 8N1).
-After flashing, connect to the serial console and press `h` for help.
+After flashing, connect to the serial console and press `h` and Enter for help.

 ## radio-frequency-test.hex